ServandoL/Mock-up-Online-Store/README.md

-# CS6314.0W1 Web Programming Project
+# Mock-up Online Store
- Final Project - Irrigation supply website
+Irrigation supply website

+Use the following command to install all the required libraries.

+pip install -r requirements.txt